jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 ## Credit

 I’m mostly to blame for the development of next-book in the last two years.
-It would be much harder without support from [Nová beseda][beseda] publishing house and it would not exist without a very intensive first six months of development with [Ivana Lukeš Rybanská](https://twitter.com/ifcen).
+It would be much harder without support from [Nová beseda][beseda] publishing house and it would not exist without a very intensive first six months of idea development with [Ivana Lukeš Rybanská](https://twitter.com/ifcen).
+Thanks!